PRISM: Parallel Residual Iterative Sequence Model: Experiments

-A key advantage of PRISM is its robustness to sequence length and its hardware-aware design.
-We analyze the computational benefits of our Input-Anchored parallelization strategy.
-Figure~\ref{fig:throughput} shows the training throughput as a function of sequence length and batch size for different 0.13B models on a single H20 GPU, where all recurrent models adopt the materialization version of Flash-Linear-Attention\cite{yang2024fla}.
-Transformer++ achieves the highest throughput at short sequences (71.4K tokens/s at 2K) thanks to the highly optimized Flash-Attention-2 kernel\cite{dao2023flashattention}, but suffers from severe degradation (3.8× slowdown) as sequence length increases to 16K due to quadratic complexity.
+A core claim of PRISM is that Rank-$L$ expressivity need not sacrifice hardware efficiency.
+Figure~\ref{fig:throughput} validates this by comparing training throughput as a function of sequence length.

-In contrast, PRISM—implemented using the operators in Flash-Linear-Attention maintains stable throughput ($\sim61K \to$57K tokens/s) across all context lengths, performing on par with Gated DeltaNet, GLA, Mamba2, and MoM (all operating within the 55–65K tokens/s range).
-Notably, TTT(0.34K tokens/s) is over \textbf{170× slower than PRISM} due to its sequential computation nature, underscoring the critical importance of hardware-efficient algorithms for practical training scalability.
+\textbf{PRISM $\approx$ Rank-1 baselines.} PRISM maintains stable throughput (${\sim}61\text{K} \to 57\text{K}$ tokens/s) across all context lengths, performing on par with Gated DeltaNet, GLA, Mamba-2, and MoM (all within the 55--65K tokens/s range).
+The minor overhead ($<$16\%) arises from the auxiliary GEMM operations for the $L$ direction/gain projections.

+\textbf{Transformer degrades quadratically.} Transformer++ achieves the highest throughput at short sequences (71.4K tokens/s at 2K) thanks to highly optimized FlashAttention-2~\cite{dao2023flashattention}, but suffers 3.8$\times$ slowdown at 16K due to $O(N^2)$ complexity.

+\textbf{TTT is 174$\times$ slower.} TTT achieves only 0.34K tokens/s due to its inherently sequential state-dependent gradient computation.
+This starkly demonstrates the practical necessity of PRISM's Input-Anchored design: achieving Rank-$L$ updates \textit{without} serial dependencies is not merely a theoretical nicety---it is a \textbf{174$\times$ throughput advantage} in practice.